Where Possibilities Begin

 We are thrilled to welcome Paul Jamney from the University of Pennsylvania as our plenary speaker!

 Soundbites: 2-minute time limit and 1-2 slides in PowerPoint format.
+Please use 16:9 as the preferred PowerPoint slide dimensions for the soundbites.

-Limit the size of the poster to no larger than 36"w x 48"h
+Limit the size of the poster to no larger than 36"w x 48"h (landscape or portrait).

-Bryan Center Parking Garage (enter off Science Dr.) is a 5 minute walk to Fitzpatrick Center, Schiciano Auditorium | 101 Science Dr., Durham, NC 27708
+Bryan Center Parking Garage (lower level-entry off Science Dr., follow directions in visual aid in pre-event communications) is a 5-minute walk to Fitzpatrick Center, Schiciano Auditorium | 101 Science Dr., Durham, NC 27708

 The goal of this workshop is to spark interactions and collaborations between the research groups in the Triangle area.
 The workshop format is very informal, and an emphasis is placed on spurring conversations between researchers in all areas of soft matter research.
 "Soft matter" here is defined very broadly, and it includes (but is not limited to) work in polymers, colloid science, synthetic and naturally occurring biomaterials, and condensed matter physics.